ErnestoZarza/pandaspower_simulation/README.md

 ### Power flow Simulation

 Endpoint that launches the simulation using the PandaPower Python module.
-The response include the active and reactive power of the load in JSON format.
+The response includes the active and reactive power of the load in JSON format.

 ```